 So when not in use, your Bluetooth should be turned off.
 Not in invisible mode or undetectable mode.
 Literally OFF.

 If you needed any added incentive, researchers have actually been able to turn an iPhone on by accessing Bluetooth, although only in very specific conditions.

 5. Keep Secret Question Info Secret

-We share a ton of information online, especially on social media platforms.
-But providing a public biography of ourselves to our friends and family inadvertently provides a roadmap for hackers to follow.
+We share a ton of information online, especially on social media.
+But providing a public biography of ourselves to our friends and family inadvertently creates a roadmap for hackers to follow.
 Our social profiles contain tons of information hackers want, from our shopping patterns to potential password ideas.

 Among the worst online security vulnerabilities lurking in your social media profiles: answers to your password recovery “secret questions.”

-Review your social media profiles and make sure that only those you want to be able to see your information are able to.
+Review your social media profiles and make sure that only those you want to be able to see your information can do so.
 Although Twitter only has two privacy settings (Yes and No, essentially), Facebook, Instagram, LinkedIn, and most others have more granular settings.
 However, even with your privacy settings engaged, you should still remove any information that answers or provides clues to any password recovery “secret question” you use.

 Unsure what security questions you’ve chosen?
 Time to reset some passwords, and the security questions while you’re at it!

 Taking it a Step Further: To prevent someone from using your own personal information against you, make up responses to the secret questions that are either fake or are actually the answer to a different question.